 Member value and the relevance of our products and services continues to be a strategic priority and operational reform is focussing on this.
-Membership growth will continue to be a focus for the next financial year.
+Membership growth and value creation will continue to be a focus for the next financial year.

-6. Significant Changes in the State of Affairs
+Significant Changes in the State of Affairs